Commissioners Flat: Geography

+Glass House Mountains Conservation Park and Peachester State Forest (extending into neighbouring Peachester) occupies the eastern half of the locality.
+Apart from these protected areas, the predominant land use is grazing on native vegetation.

 History

 It was named after Stephen Simpson, the Queensland commissioner of lands, who used the area as a camp site in the mid-19th century.
 Although the normal rules of English grammar would suggest that the locality name should be spelled with a possessive apostrophe, the official titles of place names in Queensland do not include that particular punctuation.

+Commissioner's Flat State School opened on 22 January 1912.
+It closed on 1 January 1973.
+It was on the eastern side of Cove Road (approx 26.8666°S 152.8309°E).